 Employer incentive payments to encourage employers to recruit new apprentices into their businesses were introduced back in the summer of 2020.
 These incentive payments have now been DOUBLED to £3000 for every new apprentice, regardless of their age.

 16-18 year olds come with an additional £1000 payment to the employer anyway so for that age group, the grant paid to an employer is now £4000.
-The same is the case for ay young person aged up to 24 with an Education, Health & Care Plan.
+This is also the case for any young person aged up to 24 with an Education, Health & Care Plan.

 Employers can use the grant in any way they think appropriate to their business needs.
 Most will use the grant as a contribution towards the wages they pay an apprentice.
 Others have used it to purchase specialist equipment or software or to invest in highly specialised training.

 50% of the incentive payment comes a third of the way through the apprenticeship and 50% at the end when they have completed.